Time passed, and soon November was here.

 “I’ve already asked Cousin Sean to come tonight,” said Logan, “and everyone seems to be paying attention to him nowadays; albeit most of what he says slanders and belittles Americans.”

 “You know what they say: if you can win over Sean Michael Rowes, you win the average American citizen,” said Andrea.
-“And as we all know, J. K. Rowling managed to piss him off when she made that caustic remark that insulted his mother last year at the Hugo Awards.
+“And as we all know, J. K. Rowling managed to piss him off when she made that insulting remark about his mother last year at the Hugo Awards.
 I’m sure he’ll be more than happy to do some serious damage to that woman.”

-“I know,” said Dicky, “and if we succeed with this movie, that’ll give Sean more than enough fodder to poke holes into her Harry Potter books.”
+“I know,” said Dicky.
+“If we succeed with this movie, that’ll give Sean more than enough fodder to poke holes into her Harry Potter books.”

 “Well, not exactly,” said Sean.